trothr/znetboot/clefonvm.md

 * http://www.casita.net/pub/znetboot/curl.rexx
 * http://www.casita.net/pub/znetboot/clefonvm.znetboot

-You can use any web retrieval tool or method. 'wget' will do nicely.
+You can use any web retrieval tool or method.
+The 'wget' command line tool will do nicely.
+In the latter case, it may make sense to make a local directory to store such:
+\< mkdir s390x \> and then move into it: \< cd s390x \>
+Then retrieve each of the three files:

+    $ wget -O znetboot.exec  http://www.casita.net/pub/znetboot/znetboot.exec

+    $ wget -O curl.rexx  http://www.casita.net/pub/znetboot/curl.rexx

+    $ wget -O clefonvm.znetboot  http://www.casita.net/pub/znetboot/clefonvm.znetboot

-clefonvm.znetboot must be tailored to your virtual machine.
-Use your favorite plain text editor and change the IP address, netmask, network, and DNS server accordingly.
+\< clefonvm.znetboot \> is a teplate file, and will need to be tailored to the specifics assigned by your provider for your virtual machine.
+Use your favorite plain text editor and amend the IP address, netmask, network, and DNS server accordingly.
 Some of the statements, for example ...